arekbauer/Harry-Potter-CLI/README.md

 # Harry Potter CLI App

-## Requirements
-- Random spell generator
-- Character lookup
-    - Can search via name -> return info
-    - Can give list of characters based on criteria e.g. house, gender, age etc
+A Harry Potter CLI tool that knows all spells and characters of the Wizarding World.

 ## CLI Examples